|Top Previous Next|

 The DS1206N features a multi-channel serial port.
 The board has a single serial port connector and is priced as a single-port product, yet it packs four independent serial channels.
 Have no use for those DSR and DTR lines?
 Turn them into RX and TX of an additional serial channel.
 Don't want CTS and RTS either?
 That's one more channel!
 In total, there are 15 different configurations to choose from.

 The board is supplied in three versions offering various serial port and power options (see below).

 The DS1206N is fully supported by TIDE software and a dedicated DS1206 platform that covers all hardware facilities of the board (see "TIDE and Tibbo BASIC Manual").
 This product ships preloaded with a fully functional serial-over-IP application.
-Written in Tibbo BASIC, the application is compatible with Tibbo Device Server Toolkit software, comes with full source codes, and can be modified by the user.
+Written in Tibbo BASIC/C, the application is compatible with Tibbo Device Server Toolkit software, comes with full source codes, and can be modified by the user.

 The board is supplied in three modifications.

 The DS1206N-RS is, essentially, a DS1206 device without a housing.
 The board has a proper RS232 port (RS232 transceiver IC and DB9M connector), as well as the power regulator ("12V"-to-3.3V).
 There is also a power switch that controls "12V" power output on pin 9 of the DB9M connector.